-When she is not doing the word-nerd thing, she does other nerdy things, including knitting, baking, and live sound engineering.
+When she is not doing the word-nerd thing, she does other nerdy things, including knitting, baking, and language revitalization work.
 But she will probably not bore you to death with those things here.